Exploring Deep Models for Practical Gait Recognition

-The controlling settings directly determining the backbone capacity have been considered, \textit{i.e.}, the network depth and width.
-For the DeepGaitV2 series, Sec.~\ref{sec.capacity} has exhibited the effectiveness of increasing network depth.
-Consequently, we suggest the 22-layer DeepGaitV2 as the baseline for outdoor gait datasets.
-Here, we further widen the DeepGaitV2 series, \textit{i.e.}, enlarging $C$ from 32 to 128 as shown in Tab.~\ref{tab.ablation}.
+\textbf{Ablation study}.
+The controlling settings, which directly determine the backbone capacity, have been considered, \textit{i.e.}, the network depth and width.
+Here, we further widen the DeepGaitV2 series, \textit{i.e.}, enlarging $C$ from 32 to 128 as shown in Table~\ref{tab.ablation}.
 Results show that the accuracy improves steadily, but the model size and computation cost increase dramatically.
-To cut the carbon emissions, we suggest the DeepGaitV2-P3D with $C$=64 as the baseline model for the DeepGaitV2 series for a good balance.
-As for the SwinGait series, Tab.~\ref{tab.ablation} shows that reasonably deepening the backbone can also bring performance gain.
+To improve the efficiency, we suggest the DeepGaitV2-P3D with $C$=64 as the baseline model for the DeepGaitV2 series for a good balance.
+As for the SwinGait series, Table~\ref{tab.ablation} shows that reasonably deepening the backbone can also bring performance gain.